March 4, 2019 by Meghan Stephens

 Nomad Stories: Female Digital Nomads

 18h Female digital nomads, entrepreneurs, and creatives will gather at Outsite, a coworking and coliving space in Cais do Sodré, for “Nomad Stories,” a panel discussion on traveling and working remotely.
 Freelancers, full-timers, and everyone in between are welcome to come out and make connections with like-minded ladies — and of course, there will be wine.
-The event is free, but RSVP is required; click here to register.
+The event is free, but RSVP is required; 2019 registration closed.

 Friday, March 8th